Nick Holmes, photographer

 There's a certain magic in old Hollywood: the way a single image could suggest an entire story.
 In my earliest days studying photography, I was captivated by the dramatic light and shadow of George Hurrell's portraits — the kind that made stars eternal and mystery tangible.
 They still undo me.
 Noir's romantic contrast and haunted mood stayed with me, a fascination I never shrugged off.

-A boy moves to Los Angeles, where every artist is telling a story of becoming - sometimes through destruction, chosen or imposed.
+A boy moves to Los Angeles, where artists are always telling stories of becoming — sometimes through destruction, chosen or imposed.
 My work grew out of a love for stylized, gritty glamour and into something more intimate: portraiture that reaches for a glimpse of truth.
-Whether I’m photographing actors seeking a faithful headshot or humans finding their way, I approach every frame with the same curiosity I felt studying those old silver studio prints.
-Makes me want a cigarette just thinking about it.
+Whether I’m photographing actors in need of a faithful headshot or people finding their way back to themselves, I approach every frame with the same curiosity I felt studying those old silver studio prints.
+Makes me want to put on a trench coat, light a cigarette, and stare into the middle distance from a fainting couch just thinking about it.

 I couldn't be less interested in sterile agency-ready perfection; no one believes it.
 What matters is capturing an image that feels inevitable — like it's always existed, waiting for the right moment to be revealed.
 I'm just a fella trying to see a little further and be in the right place at the right time.